google/glome/docs/glome-login.md

 | hostid          | 1..n bytes  | Identity of the target (e.g. hostname, serial number, etc.) |
 | action          | 0..n bytes  | Action that is being authorized (e.g. reboot, shell).<br>Both parties should agree what the default action is if not set. |

-The client should then output the resulting challenge containing a fully-qualified URL, with the server portion set to the GLOME server able to sign responses for this request and the protocol preferably set to HTTPS.
+The client should then output the resulting challenge prefixed by the configured prompt.
+In practice, that configurable prefix can be used to present the challenge as an URL which can be used to submit the challenge to a GLOME serve.

-The challenge should always end in a `/` to make it easy for the GLOME login server to detect truncated requests and reject those early.
-Without the trailing slash requirement the request will likely look correct and may result in an invalid request being signed causing confusion for the operator.
+The challenge must always end in a `/` to make it easy for the GLOME login server to detect truncated requests and reject those early.
+Without the trailing slash requirement the request will still likely look correct but may result in an invalid request being signed causing confusion for the operator.

 #### Action